Car Axle Repair Cost

-The most common axle repairs in our sample cars ranged from $287 to $1,254
+The most common axle repairs ranged from $287 to $1,254 for our sample cars

-We surveyed five mechanics from around the country to get real-world estimates of how much you can expect to spend repairing or replacing your axles, and average costs ranged from $287 for axle shaft seal repair to $2,325 for an axle replacement.
+We surveyed mechanics from around the country to get real-world estimates of how much you can expect to spend repairing your axles, and average costs ranged from $287 for an axle shaft seal repair to $1,254 for a CV joint replacement.

-Keep reading to learn more about how axles work, the signs of a faulty axle and how much you can expect to spend fixing an axle.
+Keep reading to learn more about how much you can expect to spend fixing an axle and how to know if your axle isn’t working correctly.

-- Axle repair costs vary significantly depending on the issue that needs fixing; replacement costs vary by the make and model of your vehicle.
+Axle repair costs vary significantly depending on the issue that needs fixing.

-- Warranty coverage can help you pay for axle service, so check if you’re covered by a warranty before you pay up.
+Jump to insightYour car’s warranty can pay for axle repairs, so check if you’re covered before you reach for your wallet.

-You probably don’t need to fully understand how your drivetrain and axles work, but it can help if you know what configuration your car has so that you can compare your mechanic’s estimate against the right examples.
-(Comparing a repair estimate for a simple, non-driven axle to an estimate for a more complicated, driven axle is neither fair nor accurate.)
+You probably don’t need to fully understand how your drivetrain and axles work, but it can help if you know what setup your car has so that you can compare your mechanic’s estimate against the right examples.
+(Comparing a repair estimate for a simple, non-driven axle to an estimate for a more complicated driven axle is neither fair nor accurate.)
+If you want to feel confident going to the mechanic for an axle repair, spend a little time researching your car’s axles online beforehand.

 There are a few things that you may notice if your axle fails, but most of these issues occur when the seal or the protective covering (known as a boot) fails and allows debris to get into the axle.

 - Clicking or popping while turning: This symptom is especially common on front-wheel-drive vehicles.
 If you hear a distinct clicking sound when turning and accelerating, your half shaft or front-wheel drive shaft is failing.
-If you let this continue without repair, the joint or axle can catastrophically fail and leave you in a bad situation.
+If you let this continue, the joint or axle can catastrophically fail and leave you in a bad situation.

 - Grease on the inside of wheels: If you find a bunch of grease on the inside of your car's wheels, you can bet the axle is failing.
 This happens when the axle seal fails, letting the grease that should be in the axle leak to the outside.

-- Vibrations or shudders: Since many things can cause a vibration, it may be difficult to know if it's the axle or another component that’s making itself known through vibrations.
-So, if you feel an unusual vibration, you may want to check and see if any other symptoms can help you narrow down the cause.
+- Vibrations or shudders: Since many things can cause a vibration, it may be difficult to know if it's an axle or another component that’s making itself known.
+You may want to check for any other symptoms that can help you narrow down the cause.

 How much does it cost to repair an axle?